Sidi Mansour (song): Zack Knight version

-"Ya Baba" is a 2016 bilingual song in English and Arabic by Pakistani British artist Zack Knight featuring Rami Beatz.
-It is largely based on Tunisian singer Saber Rebaï's Arabic song "Sidi Mansour" in which it samples.
+"Ya Baba" is a bilingual English-Arabic song released in 2016 by the Pakistani-British artist Zack Knight, featuring Rami Beatz.
+It is largely based on the Arabic song 'Sidi Mansour' by Tunisian singer Saber Rebaï and samples it.
 Zack Knight wrote the additional lyrics.
-It was produced by Rami Beatz and Dot Da Genius and copyrighted to Quantize Music LLC.
-The song was highly successful on the UK's Official Asian Download Chart Top 40 published by The Official Charts, reaching number 2.
-It stayed 13 weeks on that chart.
-The song also received heavy airplay in South Asian venues as well as radio stations throughout the Middle East.
+The song was produced by Rami Beatz and Dot Da Genius, and is copyrighted to Quantize Music LLC.
+It was highly successful on the UK's Official Asian Download Chart Top 40, published by the Official Charts Company, reaching number two.
+It remained on the chart for 13 weeks.
+The song also received heavy airplay in South Asian venues and on radio stations throughout the Middle East.
 An Arab-themed music video was also released.

 Other versions and sampling

 The song has been subject to a huge number of interpretations by Arab and international artists and remixes by many DJs in original Arabic version and in other languages.

 Most notably, it became the basis for the Boney M. hit "Ma Baker" in 1977 largely based on the 1975 hit by Mohamed Hanesh.

 Parts of the song have also been sampled many times in other released songs in Arabic and other languages.